-Put your first draft aside for six weeks, or even two months, then come back to it with fresh eyes.
+Put your first draft aside for six weeks or even two months, then come back to it with fresh eyes.
 You’ll be able to read what you’ve written much more objectively.
-As you re-read your draft, its problems will become so obvious they’ll practically leap off the page and hit you in the face.
+As you reread your draft, its problems will become so obvious they’ll practically leap off the page and hit you in the face.
 And, hopefully, the answers to those problems will be equally apparent.

 Your memoir is all about you, so you, of all people, should be able to read and reread it a dozen times and still feel excited.
 If you’re bored, there’s a serious problem!
-When you find sections that don’t hold your interest, rewrite or delete them, tweak or even jettison characters who bore you, and keep improving the manuscript until you’re as thrilled as you were the day you began writing.
+When you find sections that don’t hold your interest, rewrite or delete them, tweak or even jettison characters that bore you, and keep improving the manuscript until you’re as thrilled as you were the day you began writing.

 Once you think your memoir is as good as it will ever get, show it to a small number of people.
-Pick friends, family members or colleagues whose judgment you trust.
+Pick friends, family members, or colleagues whose judgment you trust.
 But when they offer critiques, don’t assume that everything they say is gospel.

 You might also join a group of writers who offer feedback on each other’s work and share memoir writing tips.
 Carefully consider any comments you receive, but trust yourself to know the difference between those that are valid and those you can safely discard.